“I like the word decadent, all shimmering with purple and gold.”

 “Her hot lips traveled along my cheek in kisses; and she would whisper, almost in sobs, ‘You are mine, you shall be mine, you and I are one forever.’”

-With a foreword written by Eleanor Keane—whose doctoral thesis examined fin-de-siècle fairy tales as examples of queer decadent narratives—her research interests focus expressions of gender, decadence, and sexuality within the late nineteenth century.
+A foreword of literary critique by Dr. Eleanor Keane, whose research interests focus on gender, decadence, and sexuality within the late nineteenth century.

 Buy on Amazon